-In this blogpost, we will talk about piercing the corporate veil which is an important legal issue for our followers who are interested in forming a Corporation or LLC and even for those who want to buy a house or real estate in the US.
+Piercing the corporate veil is an important legal issue for ones who are interested in forming a Corporation or LLC and even for those who want to buy a house or real estate in the US.

 As we stated in our relevant blogs on forming a Corporation and forming an LLC, these business structures including S Corporations provide limited liability to their members/shareholders and this is the most conspicuous advantage of them.
 When they are properly formed and maintained members/shareholders normally will not be held personally liable with their personal assets for the liabilities of the company.
 Furthermore, they offer several tax benefits.

 What is Piercing the Corporate Veil?

 The Corporate Veil refers to the separation of a corporation’s identity from its owners/members.
 As soon as articles of organization are filed and submitted duly, the Corporation is accepted to be established within the capacity to have rights and obligations of being a separate entity.
 One important caveat here is that we use Corporation term for LLCs and Limited Partnerships as well as corporation type of business structures.
 This is because piercing the corporate veil is not a legal problem limited to corporations.
 Such information found in several sources is wrong.